jamesmunns/embedded-the-missing-parts/src/observe/reset-reason.md

 These are signs of a potentially serious software defect!
 We can register handlers for faults like a HardFault, and use that handler to write the fault status registers to RAM, so we can retrieve them after our next boot.

-We can also grab even more information, like the contents of our stack pointer, link register, or even look at unwinding the stack to figure out how we got to the unfortunately place that we are right now.
+We can also grab even more information, like the contents of our stack pointer, link register, or even look at unwinding the stack to figure out how we got to the unfortunate place that we are right now.

 This can be invaluable info when hunting down a heisenbug!